objcio/articles/2015-02-09-gpu-shader-programming.md

 - **Reduce dependent texture reads:** Dependent texture reads occur when a texture is sampled in a fragment shader from a texture coordinate that wasn't passed in directly as a varying, but was instead calculated in the fragment shader.
 These dependent texture reads can't take advantage of optimizations in caching that normal texture reads do, leading to much slower reads.
 For example, if you want to sample from nearby pixels, rather than calculate the offset to the neighboring pixel in your fragment shader, it's best to do this calculation in the vertex shader and have the result be passed along as a varying.
 A demonstration of this is present in [Brad Larson's article](TODO: link to Brad's article), in the case of Sobel edge detection.
 - **Make your calculations as simple as possible:** If you can avoid an expensive operation and get an approximate value that is good enough, you should do so.
 Expensive calculations include calling trigonometric functions (like `sin()`, `cos()`, and `tan()`).
 - **Shift work over to the vertex shader, if it makes sense:** Our previous talk about dependent texture reads is a situation where it would make sense to move texture coordinate calculations to the vertex shader.
 If a calculation would have the same result across your image, or would linearly vary across it, look at moving that calculation into the vertex shader.
 Vertex shaders run once per vertex, whereas fragment shaders execute once per pixel, so a calculation performed in the former will run fewer times.
 - **Use appropriate precision on mobile devices:** On certain mobile devices, it can be much faster to work with lower precision values in vectors.
-Addition of two lowp vec4s can often be done in a single clock cycle on these device, where addition of two highp vec4s can take four clock cycles.
-This is less important on desktop GPUs and more recent mobile GPUs, though, as they don't have the same optimizations for low-precision values.
+Addition of two `lowp vec4`s can often be done in a single clock cycle on these device, where addition of two highp vec4s can take four clock cycles.
+This is less important on desktop GPUs and more recent mobile GPUs, though, as they don't have the same optimizations for low precision values.

 # Conclusions and Resources #